-When running the Vivado IDE in Non-Project Mode, you can read in the constraints directly between any steps of the flow.
+When running Vivado in Non-Project Mode, you can read in the constraints directly between any steps of the flow.
 The properties USED_IN_SYNTHESIS and USED_IN_IMPLEMENTATION do not matter in this mode.

 The following compilation Tcl script shows how to read two XDC files for different steps of the flow: